ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 Shiny is an R process allowing to port R code in web interfaces.
 Two interface are currently maintained by ICES wgeel, the first is for [data visualisation](http://185.135.126.249:8080/shiny_dv/), the second for [data integration](http://185.135.126.249:8080/shiny_di/).

 *Hint: There might be bugs in the app.
 If an error is fired by the server, the screen will freeze.
 Be sure you have entered the password, maybe try again, but most likely there is a bug.
-And in that case the shiny will not be very user friendly, send us the files, explain at what step it fails, and we will try to correct the bug in the machine.*
+And in that case the shiny will not be very user friendly, send us the files, explain at what step it fails, and we will try to correct those bugs in the machine which will be more talkative.*

-## Data integration